 Each Password Manager application server requires a web server.
-IIS is used as it comes with the Windows 2012 Server OS.
+IIS is used as it comes with the Windows 2016 & Windows 2012 Server OS.

 Password Manager is a security application and should be locked down accordingly.
 Please refer to the Hitachi ID Systems document about hardening Password Manager servers to learn how to do this.
 In short, most of the native Windows services can and should be removed, leaving a very small attack surface, with exactly one inbound TCP/IP port (443):

 Each Password Manager server requires a database instance.
-Microsoft SQL 2012 is the recommended choice, Microsoft SQL 2014 will be officially supported in 2016.
-Oracle database is supported on versions up to 9.0.x and is not supported on 10.0 or later releases.
+Microsoft SQL 2016 is the recommended choice.
+Microsoft SQL 2014 and 2012 are also supported.
+Oracle database was supported on versions up to 9.0.x and is not supported on 10.0 or later releases.

 User interface customization is simple to implement.
 All HTML text is pulled into the web app from a "skin" file which is editable.
 HTML in web apps is highly repetitive -- every page looks more or less the same.
 Password Manager uses a simple macro system to factor out such commonalities, which allows customers to quickly customize the look and feel of the entire UI and ensure consistency between pages.
 This means that customers do not normally edit a skin file directly, but rather edit HTML snippets in a macro file and recompile a new skin.
 This is faster and more consistent.